xmh8/tokens-checker/README.md

 1. Download or clone this repository.
 2. Navigate to the project directory in your terminal.
-3. Run the following command to install the necessary packages and create a start script:
+3. Run the following file to install the necessary packages and create a start script:

    ```cmd
    install.bat